When should you change your Amsoil transmission fluid?

 After 6 Years and 85,000 Miles…Amsoil ATF Didn’t Break down Or Get Old!

-At 1,320,000 miles (as of January 2019)…it appears the “original transmission” in my 99 Chevy van…can blame the Amsoil synthetic transmission fluid for this remarkable achievement.
+At 1,320,000 miles (as of January 2019)…it appears the “original transmission” in my 99 Chevy van can thank the Amsoil transmission fluid for this remarkable achievement.
 If this story does not cause you to want to change all your vehicle fluids over to Amsoil…then your wood is wet!
-More importantly…the fella in Wisconsin that drove his 91 Chevy pickup truck 1 million miles…went through 5 transmissions!
+More importantly…the fella in Wisconsin drove his 91 Chevy pickup truck 1 million miles…went through 5 transmissions!
 Estimated bill: $17,500.

 Now that’s what I call a “Thousand Pound Dog.”
 That’s a big deal when you can go over 1 million miles without having a transmission breakdown!